 Thanksgiving is upon us!
-I literally can’t believe it’s here already — seems like just yesterday we were celebrating the start of 2016; how is it almost over already?!
-This Thanksgiving is extra special to me because – while it’s our third Thanksgiving celebrating together – it’s my fiance and I’s first Thanksgiving as an engaged couple living together in our new condo.
-We also threw an AIP Friendsgiving for our local autoimmune support group here in Kansas City a… Read more »
+I literally can’t believe it’s here already — seems like just yesterday we were celebrating the start of the year; how is it almost over already?!
+This Thanksgiving is extra special to me because – while it’s our third Thanksgiving celebrating together – it’s my fiance and I’s first Thanksgiving as an engaged couple living together in our new condo (2017 update: We’re now MARRIED, so it’s our first Thanksgiving as a married couple :)).
+We… Read more »

 This recipe came about because I was working on a new recipe for aip-friendly beef stroganoff, and I needed an AIP-friendly Worcestershire sauce.
-Unfortunately, this delicious flavor-punch of a sauce is not only a bold addition to many dishes, but it’s also usually loaded with sugar, soy sauce and nightshades.
+Unfortunately, while traditional Worcestershire sauce delivers a delicious flavor-punch and is a bold addition to many dishes, it’s also usually loaded with sugar, soy sauce and nightshades.
 So, as with most things, I decided to take matters into my own hands and make my own.
 Fun fact: Did you know sauces similar to Worcestershire sauce (aka fermented… Read more »

 Ah, tacos…so delicious, yet so not AIP-friendly.
 Luckily, we have managed to create a taco seasoning blend that can help you enjoy your favorite recipes while following the autoimmune protocol.
 The use of herbs traditionally used in Mexican cooking like oregano and cilantro, blended with garlic, onion and turmeric spices help inspire a variety of AIP-friendly Mexican dishes like taco salads or Southwest chicken.
 Hope you enjoy!